Causes of sunburn

 Many over-the-counter ointments and creams that claim to soothe sunburn contain local anaesthetic.
 Using these on young children isn’t recommended because they can cause skin irritation and even allergic reactions.

 For healthy development, your child needs to have a small amount of exposure to the sun.
-This can be as little as 10-15 minutes per day.
+This can be as little as a few minutes a day.

 Your child’s skin burns much more easily than adult skin, so taking care in the sun is important to prevent sunburn.
-If your child is under 12 months old, keep him out of the direct sun when the UV level is 3 or above.
-If your child is older, he needs sun protection.
+If your child is under 12 months old, keep your child out of the direct sun when the UV level is 3 or above.
+If your child is older, they need sun protection.

 The ‘slip, slop, slap, seek and slide’ message can help you and your child remember how to prevent sunburn: